Welcome To Our Website

-Welcome to our website.
-I'm Bingham County Sheriff Craig Rowland, 2020 President of the Idaho Sheriffs Association.
+I'm Latah County Sheriff Richie Skiles, 2021 President of the Idaho Sheriffs Association.
 The information provided on this site provides a helpful perspective in understanding a sheriff's roll in modern society.
-Thank you and stay safe.
+Thank you for your support and please stay safe.

 Become an Honorary Member of the Idaho Sheriffs' Association or Donate to Our Organization and Help Keep Idaho Safe

-A study done by National Institute of Allergy and Infectious Diseases' Laboratory of Virology in the Division of Intramural Research in Hamilton, Montana helps to answer this question.
+A study done by National Institute of Allergy and Infectious Diseases' Laboratory of Virology in Hamilton, Montana helps to answer this question.

-This study found that the COVID-19 coronavirus can survive up to four hours on copper, up to 24 hours on cardboard, and up to two to three days on plastic and stainless steel.
-The researchers also found that this virus can hang out as droplets in the air for up to three hours before they fall.
-But most often they will fall more quickly.
+This study found that COVID-19 can survive up to four hours on copper, up to 24 hours on cardboard, and up to two to three days on plastic and stainless steel.
+It also found that the virus can hang as droplets in the air for several hours.

 IDAHO STATE CAPITAL IN BOISE